cenfun/puppeteer-chromium-resolver/README.md

 ### How to make puppeteer work with puppeteer-chromium-resolver
-* 1, stop the automatic download of Chromium with config in .npmrc
+* 1, Stop the automatic download of Chromium with following settings in .npmrc
 ```
 puppeteer_skip_download = true
 PUPPETEER_SKIP_CHROMIUM_DOWNLOAD = true
 ```
 (one more setting for puppeteer v2.x)

-* 2, set env PUPPETEER_EXECUTABLE_PATH to PCR executablePath before calling puppeteer.launch() or use launch option executablePath
+* 2, Sets env PUPPETEER_EXECUTABLE_PATH to PCR executablePath globally or pass in launch option executablePath
 ```js
 (async () => {